BerkieBb/bMenu/README.md

 Releases will be pushed once version 1.0.0 is ready, I won't be updating the version until I find that the menu is ready-to-use (thus 1.0.0 will be created).

+If you've got any ideas that you'd like implemented or things you'd want changed, feel free to make an issue.

 ## Requirements

 Without any of the following requirements, this resource won't start